DavidQChuang/StockAnalysis-ML/README.md

 Runs are read from the JSON file in the following order after a run is selected:
 1. Environment variables are read from `'env'`, which must be an object, and are then merged into the rest of the file in the position described by the key.
 For example, the entry `"global.other.etc.apikey": "OTHER_APIKEY"` below will be merged into the nested dictionary `global -> other -> etc["apikey"]`, and set to the value of the environment variable `OTHER_APIKEY`.
 Environment variables will not change values that already exist.
 2. The selected run (one of the JSON objects within `'runs'`, such as `'run-1'` below) is read, then the global run (the JSON object under `'global'`) is merged into it.
 Global values will be overridden by local run values.
+3. Within the run, model.seq_len and out_seq_len are copied into dataset.seq_len and dataset.out_seq_len.

 Example:
 ```